hanna1909/data-challenges-updated/07-ML-Ops/03-Automate-model-lifecycle/05-Simulate-data-distribution-shifts/README.md

 If your code sources the data from Big Query:
 - `make reset_bq_tables` will reset the Big Query dataset specified in your `.env`
-- `make show_bq_tables` will show the state of your Biq Query dataset tables
+- `make show_bq_tables` will show the state of your Big Query dataset tables
 - `make push_month_to_bq` will inject one month worth of new data in your Big Query dataset table

 Use either of those however you prefer.